-The following excerpt about data center management is taken from Data Centers: Servers, Storage, and Voice Over IP.
+The following excerpt about data center management is taken from Data Centers: Servers, Storage, and Voice Over

 Causes of data center downtime